Trendyol/stove/docs/index.md

 ./gradlew build # that will build and run the tests
 ```

-## Where to start?

-Address your dependencies that _application under test (in other words your API/Microservice/Application)_  uses.
-Your
-application needs some physical dependencies
-to be able to run properly on any environment.
-If Stove has those implementations you may proceed using it.
-These
-dependencies:

-- Couchbase
-- Kafka

-for now.

 ## How to get?

 The framework still under development and is getting matured.
 In general it is working well and in use at Trendyol.